-Paris Night Bike Tour: Amazing Way to Explore the City
+Paris Night Bike Tour: Fantastic for Exploring the City of Lights

-Paris is one of the world’s most iconic cities.
+Paris is one of the world’s most iconic, charming and romantic cities.
 An illuminated Eiffel Tower dazzles the night sky, punctuating the French capital’s treasure trove of highlights.
-There is perhaps no better way to experience the highlights of Paris in a short time than exploring by bike.
-This past March, right before Covid-19 paralyzed the world, I had the opportunity to take the Paris Night Bike Tour with Fat Tire Tours.
-Here is what you can expect to experience on one of the best tours I have ever taken!
+There is perhaps no better way to experience the highlights of Paris in a short time than exploring by bicycle.
+Here is what you can expect to experience on a Paris Night Bike Tour!

 Alex with a red bike and giving a thumbs up in front of the Eiffel Tower